-Recommendation: All signals at High-Priority Intersection locations should consider installing retroreflective backplates, intelligent transportation systems (ITS) sensors, pedestrian countdown timers, high-visibility crosswalk striping / stop bars, and leading pedestrian intervals.
+Recommendation: All signals at High-Priority Intersection locations should consider installing retroreflective backplates, ITS sensors, pedestrian countdown timers, high-visibility crosswalk striping / stop bars, and leading pedestrian intervals.

 Justification: Systemic signing and visibility improvements at signalized intersections have been shown to reduce fatal and injury crashes by 15% to 25%.